abelardopardo/ontask_b/docs_src/Using/index.rst

   the action.

 Stats
-  In addition to these operations, OnTask also offers a visualization of the values in a column. x
+  Shows a statistical summary of the values in the column.
+If the data type is *number*, the summary includes information about quartiles, a boxplot, and a histogram.
+For the rest of data types, the summary only includes the histogram.

 .. _dataops: